-GBS and Binary consulting services join forces to strengthen Saudi Arabia’s digital ecosystem
+GBS and Binary Consulting Services join forces to strengthen Saudi Arabia’s digital ecosystem

 PHOTO

-The MoU was officially endorsed today, Thursday, 13th of February, at the GBS headquarters in Riyadh by Abdullah Alasqah of GBS, and Mubarak Al Hajri, Managing Director - KSA, and Jawwad Rehman, CEO of Binary Consulting Services.
+The MoU was officially endorsed at the GBS headquarters in Riyadh by Abdullah Alasqah of GBS, and Mubarak Al Hajri, Managing Director - KSA, and Jawwad Rehman, CEO of Binary Consulting Services.
 This partnership underscores both companies’ commitment to empowering businesses with solutions that excel in key areas, such as cybersecurity, cloud computing, enterprise resource planning (ERP), and automation.

 Through this collaboration, GBS and Binary Consulting Services will work together to deliver integrated, advanced solutions tailored to the needs of organizations in Saudi Arabia and beyond.
 With GBS’ deep expertise in cybersecurity, cloud solutions, and managed IT services, combined with Binary Consulting Services’ experience in ERP, CRM, and robotic process automation (RPA), this partnership is set to provide comprehensive digital solutions that drive operational efficiency and business growth.